numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 NumPy's implementation of dtypes is monolithic: Types are written as a single Python class in which each datatype is a special instance.
-A function like ``can_cast`` builds in explicit logic for each standard datatype; user-defined types are at a disadvantage.
+A function like ``can_cast`` builds in explicit logic for each standard datatype; user-defined types are locked out.
 In addition, the code is difficult to maintain, and its poor encapsulation means that modifications to a single datatype touch code involving others.

-As detailed in NEP 41, we propose instead to make each datatype a subclass of a new ``DType`` class that serves as the extension point for new dtypes.
+As detailed in NEP 41, we propose instead to make each datatype a subclass of a new ``DType`` class that will serve as the extension point for new dtypes.
 ``np.dtype("float64")`` will return an instance of a ``Float64`` class, which is a subclass of ``np.dtype``. ``np.dtype[float64]`` will also denote this class.